fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 db.todos.insert({ text: 'Learn about containers', done: false });
 ```

-It will initialize the database with a user and a few todos.
+This file shall initialize the database with a user and a few todos.
 Next, we need to get it inside the container at startup.

-We could create a new image FROM mongo and COPY the file inside.
-Or we can use a bind mount to mount the init-mongo.js to the container.
+We could create a new image FROM mongo and COPY the file inside, or we can use a <i>bind mount</i> to mount the file init-mongo.js to the container.
 Let's do the latter.

 Bind mount is the act of binding a file on the host machine to a file in the container.
-We can add a _-v_ flag with _container run_.
+We could add a _-v_ flag with _container run_.
 The syntax is _-v FILE-IN-HOST:FILE-IN-CONTAINER_.
-But since we already learned about Docker Compose let's skip that.
-The bind mount is declared under "volumes" in docker-compose.
+Since we already learned about Docker Compose let's skip that.
+The bind mount is declared under key <i>volumes</i> in docker-compose.
 Otherwise the format is the same, first host and then container:

-`docker-compose.yml`

 ```yml
   mongo: